bib0x/ovm/README.md

 source $OVM_PATH/ovm
 ...
 ```
-By default, if no `OVM_MODULES_PATH` enviromnent variable is defined,
+By default, if no `OVM_MODULES_PATH` environment variable is defined,
 the value will be `export OVM_MODULES_PATH="$OVM_PATH/modules"`.

 If you don't want to use the default modules, you can just do